eprosync/Dynamic-Bullets/README.md

 # Dynamic-Bullets
  Yes, very dynamic!
+ * I'll make a wiki for all the stuff later on

 # How to get this working on your weapon base!
  Since some weapon bases vary on how bullets even functions, I'll let you decide